rxwei/swift-evolution/proposals/0000-differentiable-programming.md

 ## Effect on API resilience

-This feature adds the [`Differentiable` protocol](#differentiable-protocol) and [differential operators](#differential-operators) to the standard library as public APIs.
-They introduce additions to the standard library.
+This feature adds the [`Differentiable` protocol](#differentiable-protocol) and [differential operators](#differential-operators) to a new module named `Differentiation`.
+It does not introduce any changes to the standard library.

 ### `Differentiable` protocol